sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 ## Task 1: What is DNS?

 Devices on the Internet are identified with an address called an IP address.
-IP addresses such as 104.26.10.229 can be difficult to remember.
+IP addresses, such as 104.26.10.229, can be difficult to remember.
 To make IP addresses more friendly to humans, we use a protocol called the Domain Name System (DNS).
-DNS translates between IP addresses and domain names such as tryhackme.com and allows us to communicate with devices more easily.
+DNS translates between IP addresses and domain names, such as tryhackme.com, and allows us to communicate with devices more seamlessly.

 <details>